edmodo/frugal/README.md

 frugal
 ======

 A reimplementation of thrift written in Go.
+Currently, this is just a parsing and semantic analysis library for custom generators and tools.

+Packages:
+ - `parser` - The parsing library.
+ - `sema` - The semantic analysis library.

 Not supported yet:
  - byte type